Skip to main content

 A Refuge in the Storm

 But then I think about Psalm 46.
 It's a psalm that speaks directly to moments like these, when the foundations of our world seem to be shifting.
-The psalmist writes, Psalm 46:1-3 - "God is our refuge and strength, an ever-present help in trouble.
+The psalmist writes, - "God is our refuge and strength, an ever-present help in trouble.
 Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging."
 It's a bold statement, especially when you consider the kind of turmoil the psalmist is talking about.
 Earthquakes, seas roaring, mountains crumbling - it sounds like the end of the world.

 The Power of God